Skip to content

 Batch processing

 A batch job in Lunascope applies the current Luna script to all samples in the current sample list, iteratively.
-For example, consider we have this script, to enumate the number of NREM and REM obstructive apnea events, respectively:
+For example, this script enumerates the number of NREM and REM obstructive apnea events:

 TAG STG/NREM